ebukaracer/Major_Packages/README.md

 # Save_Manager
-*Provides a quick way of saving some basic game data using Unity's <b>Playerprefs</b> API.*
+*Provides a quick and easy way of saving some basic game data using <b>Unity's Playerprefs API</b>.*

 ## Actions:
-- A GUI Window for some quick actions.
+- Uses a custom **GUI Window** for some quick actions(optional).
-- Saves data types of <b>int, float, bool, string</b>.
+- Saves and Retrieves data types of <b>int, float, bool, string</b>.
-- Very easy to use.
-- Handy during prototyping or developing a mini-project.
+- *Comes with a Demo Scene☕ for guide.*

 ## Installation:
-`Working on it...`
+- Download [this package](), drag and drop the <b>.unitypackage</b> file inside Unity Editor to unpack(recommended) *or*
+- Clone this repo, drag and drop the **Save Manager** folder inside Unity Editor.

 ## Notes:
 - Tested and Works on PC, Mobile, Webgl builds.
-- Compatible with Unity v2021+ (Can easily be tweaked to work on other lower versions).
+- Developed with Unity v2021.3 (Compatible with other lower versions at least to v2018.4+).
+- Very easy to use.
 - The codes are readily accessible.
+- Handy during prototyping or developing mini-projects.

+## Others:
+* Feel free to `fork` this project and tweak to your taste, also open `issues` where necessary.